Hello

 The crowd seemed to hand its dominance to retired President Uhuru Kenyatta and, to some extent, impeached Deputy President Rigathi Gachagua.

 This was bound to happen as it was the first time that President William Ruto and Mr Gachagua met at a public function following the latter’s impeachment.
-It did not help matters that Dr Ruto and Mr Gachagua did not greet each other was proof enough that this was no ordinary church attendance for the leaders.
+That Dr Ruto and Mr Gachagua did not greet each other was proof enough that this was no ordinary church attendance for the leaders.

 Add the fact that the recently inaugurated Deputy President Kithure Kindiki was present, and the result was a presentation of who calls the shots.
 The crowd appeared to give a clear answer, and there were times when the Church side had to rein in the masses.